 The pump in the ABS unit is used to restore the loss in pressure to the hydraulic brakes after the hydraulic valves have released it.
 Signals from the wheel speed sensors are processed by the ABS ECU Module and if a wheel slip is detected, the module will signal the valve to be released to avoid the wheel slip.
 After the valve is released and the pressure is lost, the pump is used to restore the lost pressure to the braking system.
 The ABS controller will modulate the status of the pump to control and provide the desired amount of pressure and reduce slipping.

 ABS ECU / ABS Module / ABS Controller

-The ABS controller, also commonly known as an ABS ECU receives input signals from all wheel speed sensors and can interpret the information received to identify if there is a wheel slip on any one wheel.
-If a wheel spin is detected and a wheel loses traction, the controller will limit the braking force (EBD) and send the signal to actuate the hydraulic braking valves on and off.
+The ABS controller, also commonly known as an ABS ECU receives input signals from all the wheel speed sensors and can interpret the information received to identify if there is a wheel slip on any one wheel.
+If wheel spin is detected and a wheel loses traction, the controller will limit the braking force (EBD) and send the signal to actuate the hydraulic braking valves on and off.

 Symptoms Of A Failing ABS Pump

 Fortunately, there are signs that you can use to detect whether your ABS pump is failing.

 ABS Warning Light or Engine Light: This is the most common sign that you have an issue with your pump.
 If you have an ABS orange light illuminated on the drivers’ control panel, you have an issue that needs addressing.
 If you own an older vehicle, it is possible the check engine light will illuminate instead, to warn you that there may be a problem with the ABS system.